rgeraldes24/solc/CODING_STYLE.md

 ## 5. Assertions

-Use `hypAssert` and `solUnimplementedAssert` generously to check assumptions that span across different parts of the code base, for example before dereferencing a pointer.
+Use `hypAssert` and `hypUnimplementedAssert` generously to check assumptions that span across different parts of the code base, for example before dereferencing a pointer.

 ## 6. Declarations